Inbibo/adonisfx_docs/docs/maya/muscle.md

 The AdnMuscle deformer is of great simplicity to set up and apply to a mesh within a Maya scene.
 The way this deformer works is by applying simulation on top a mesh emulating a muscle which follows the dynamics of attachment points.
 Those attachments mark the anchor points for the muscle, prepared to act as tendons, and will introduce great part of the dynamics of the deformer.

-### Requirements

-To create a Muscle deformer within a Maya scene, the following inputs must be provided:
+An AdnMuscle requires the following inputs to be provided:

   - **Attachments (A)**: Attachment anchors to which the simulated muscle will be attached to.
 Any transform node can be used (e.g. joints, locators, meshes, etc).
 This input is optional and unlimited.
   - **Muscle Geometry (M)**: Mesh that the muscle deformer will be applied onto.